Skip to content

 OpenPhone: The best Vonage alternative

-If you’re thinking of making a switch from Vonage Business, then OpenPhone is your best bet.
-OpenPhone is a feature-rich platform without hidden fees that offers a sleek user interface and affordable pricing — more so than any other option on this list.
+If you’re thinking of making a switch from Vonage Business, OpenPhone is your best bet.
+OpenPhone is a virtual phone system without hidden fees that offers a sleek, user-friendly interface and affordable pricing — more so than any other option on this list.

 Ready to make the switch?
 Sign up for a free trial of OpenPhone.
 It takes less than a minute to get started!